JACoW-org/docs-IPAC/docs/Proceedings/posterchecks.md

-# Poster checks
+# Presentation checks

-IPAC has a strict policy on publishing papers of poster contributions.
+IPAC has a strict policy on publishing papers of contributions of type poster.
 Their posters must be:

 - **Posted**: a poster must be present on the poster board in the assigned poster session